its2mc/openCVBuildathon/README.md

 1. First clone the repo to your edison board from the commandline

 2. Make sure all the python pip dependencies have been installed </br>
- a. numpy : pip install numpy (pip install numpy -U "if numpy is already installed")</br>
+ a. numpy : pip install numpy (If numpy is already installed do not run. run "pip list" to check for installed packages)</br>
  b. autobahn : pip install autobahn (pip install autobahn -U "if autobahn is already installed")</br>
- c. twisted : pip install twisted (pip install twisted -U "if twisted is already installed")</br>
+ c. twisted : pip install twisted (Shows a memory related error on some users.
+Ignore this message and continue.
+If there are further problems please contact.)</br>

 3. Make sure the nodejs npm dependencies have been installed
 	a. express : npm install -g express --update